nastarankhds/KalmanFilter/README.md

 MATLAB Codes, Slalom Maneuver, CarMaker
 # Slalom Kalman Filter (MATLAB) – β (Sideslip) Estimation

-MATLAB scripts to estimate sideslip angle (β) in a slalom using a Kalman Filter.
+MATLAB scripts to estimate sideslip angle (β) in a slalom maneuver using a Kalman Filter.

 ## How to run
 In MATLAB: